 Karl received a BS in mathematics in 1991, from the University of Wisconsin–Milwaukee, and a PhD in statistics in 1997, from the University of California, Berkeley; his PhD advisor was Terry Speed.
 He was a postdoctoral fellow with James Weber at the Marshfield Clinic Research Foundation, 1997–1999.
 He was a faculty member in the Department of Biostatistics at Johns Hopkins University, 1999–2007.
 In 2007, he moved to the University of Wisconsin–Madison.

 Karl is an applied statistician focusing on problems in genetics and genomics – particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
 The latter is often called “QTL mapping.”
 A QTL is a quantitative trait locus – a genetic locus that influences a quantitative trait.
-Recently he has been focusing on the development of interactive data visualizations for high-dimensional genetic data; see his R/qtlcharts package and his D3 examples.
+He is enthusiastic about the value of interactive data visualizations for exploring high-dimensional genetic data; see his R/qtlcharts package and his D3 examples.